Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-boxdata.rst

 --------------- ------- ------------------------------------------------
 where           object  A Crunch expression indicating which variables
                         to include in the CrunchBox.
-An undefined value is equavilent to specifying all dataset
+An undefined value is equivalent to specifying all dataset
                         variables.
 --------------- ------- ------------------------------------------------
-variables       array   A list of variable or folder URLs to indicate
-                        the variables to include.
-Use this as a simpler way to select the variables.
-                        The folders mentioned will include all the subvariables under its subfolders as well.
-                        Usage of `where` and `variables` at the same time isn't allowed.
+weight          string  URL of the weight to apply, or null for
+                        unweighted.
+If not specified, the server will use the user's currently applied weight.
 --------------- ------- ------------------------------------------------
 creation_time   string  A timestamp of the date when this CrunchBox was
                         created